Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 5. Lifeline Trail Light Dayhiker First Aid Kit

 For lengthy bike rides or hikes in the woods, you can’t go wrong with Lifeline’s kit.
 It contains fifty-seven items to help with burns and wounds.
 It fits in a backpack or attaches to a bicycle so you can take it with you anywhere.

 6. The First Years American Red Cross Baby Healthcare Kit

 If you have a kid, you’ll wonder how you ever left home without this kit.
 It meets every requirement for a young child who’s not feeling well.
 The kit has a thermometer, medicine spoon, nasal aspirator, and more for taking care of tots.
 It's small so you can toss it in the diaper bag before heading out.

 7. Medibag Kid-Friendly First Aid Kit

 This one's for the pet parents.
-If you own a kitten or a dog that likes to chew everything in sight—even sharp objects or potentially poisonous plants—purchase JoJo’s kit.
-It holds sixteen items essential to handling a pet emergency.
+If you own a kitten or a dog that likes to chew everything in sight—even sharp objects—purchase this first aid kit.
+It holds 45 items essential to handling a pet emergency.
 The included emergency care handbook can guide you through some stressful situations.